vals-productions/vs-ng-ui/README.md

 ```
 ng-classes="btn btn-success btn-md"
 ```
+Alternatively, we could specify styles individually with $$ delimiter.

 The new element here is ng-keys.
 It specified corresponding key, or, ng model value for each of the labels.
 If not used, it would be just 0 based index of the label.
-It is convenient if you retrieve values from the database and they have keys related to labels that are different form 0 based index.
+It is convenient if keys related to labels are different form 0 based index.
 Could have also been some numbers, like
 ```
 ng-keys="10$$17$$25"
 ```
+Please make sure that ng-label number of elements matches ng-key number of elements.
+If ng-classes provides delimited values, their number should also match.

 #### Date entry (Bootstrap)

-This widget changes its values when the user click year, month or day elements.
+This widget changes its values when the user clicks year, month or day elements.
 The direction "<" or ">" element specifies whether the value is incremented or decremented.

-The widget is based on JavaScript's Date object, so that should be taken into consideration when some specific date changes happen, like, while the date is set to 31 st of the month that does contain the date and the the month is being changed to the one that does not contain the date.
+The widget is based on JavaScript's Date object, so that should be taken into consideration when some specific date changes happen, like, while the date is set to 31st of the month that does contain the date and then the month is being changed to the one that does not contain the date.

 This widget contains built in label (might need to decouple) specified in ng-label attribute. ng-init specifies the initial value for the widget and, also, demonstrates its format which is YYYY-MM-DD.

 ```
 <vs-ng-date